-Whether you’re shopping for women’s, men’s or children’s apparel, you can almost always find a coupon for a discount on clothes, said Howard Schaffer, general manager of Offers.com.
+Whether you’re shopping for women’s, men’s or children’s apparel, you can almost always find a coupon for a discount on clothes, said Howard Schaffer, the former general manager of Offers.com.
 The average discount ranges from 15 to 25 percent, but you can find coupons for 50 percent off or more during major shopping holidays, such as Black Friday and Cyber Monday, he said.

 Retailers most likely to offer coupons for clothing include JCPenney, Kohl’s, Macy’s and Sears.
 “You can generally save more money when you shop online at these stores, as many of them have better deals or coupons for online shoppers,” said Schaffer.

 In general, you can find coupons and coupon codes by visiting clothing retailers’ websites, signing up for retailers’ emails, visiting coupon sites — such as DealsPlus, Offers.com and Rather-Be-Shopping — and using mobile apps like Coupon Sherpa.

 By using coupons, you can avoid paying full price for shoes.
 For example, Finish Line and Kohl’s both offer coupons for brand discounts and certain percentages off entire purchases, said Schaffer.

 Some shoe retailers offer special coupons for members of their loyalty programs.
 For example, DSW has a rewards program that lets members earn a $5 reward for every 100 points earned.
 Plus, it offers members special deals and coupons.